Charles Drescher, M.D., leader of the Initiative for Cancer Prevention and Early Detection at Swedish

-While transformational gifts like Mr. Allen's jumpstart innovation, philanthropy allows us to think big and shape the future, but I would also say that every gift, large or small, is critical.
-There are so many opportunities for everyone support and accelerate this research at any level of giving.
+Transformational gifts like Mr. Allen's jumpstart innovation, and philanthropy allows us to think big and shape the future.
+But I would also say that every gift, large or small, is critical.
+There are so many opportunities for everyone to support and accelerate this research at any level of giving.

 The thing about research supported by philanthropy is that it gives us the flexibility to change, when necessary, our approach as we learn more and hone our ideas, which is a more productive way of working.
 While still being accountable to our original proposals, we can integrate new concepts as we gain insights along the way.

 Everything we do is driven by the desire to improve patient outcomes.
 My colleagues and I are all clinicians caring for patients in our day-to-day work who could benefit from this research.
 That’s one of the unique things about the Swedish Cancer Institute: We both care for patients and conduct research, which means we’re able to ask the questions that will have a more immediate impact on our patients.

 Working closely with patients also serves as a source of scientific inspiration.
 When we see something in clinic that is unusual or doesn’t fall in line with what we would anticipate, we can work backwards and examine why.
 Support from our community helps us think beyond the bounds of grants and pharmaceutical-funded trials to ask the questions that will propel cancer care forward.

 How you can help

 Research at this scale requires a significant investment in technology, personnel and laboratory resources.
 Your philanthropic support will unlock the secrets of cancer’s evolution and how patients respond to treatments.
 Learn more and give today at www.swedishfoundation.org/PaulGAllenResearchCenter.

 If you have questions about cancer care, contact the Swedish Cancer Institute.
 We can accommodate both in-person and virtual visits.